suffolklibraries/lgc/content/collections/events/community-gardening-club-14-06-1.md

     content:
       -
         type: text
-        text: 'Join us at the Eastern Angles Centre, 10am-12pm every Tuesday and help us grow a green community in the heart of West Ipswich.'
+        text: 'Join in at the Eastern Angles Centre, 10am-12pm every Tuesday and help to grow a green community in the heart of West Ipswich.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: ' For information about all the car parks in Ipswich town centre visit ' -
+        text: 'For information about car parks in Ipswich town centre, visit ' -
         type: text
         marks: